Stackato-Apps/etherpad-lite/README.md

 ## Deploying to Stackato

-Remove local dependencies to avoid the C-based BSON module being loaded on the server with different CPU architecture,
+Remove local dependencies to avoid the C-based modules (if any) being loaded on the server with different CPU architecture,

-    rm -f node_modules/
+    rm -rf ./node_modules/

 Now deploy to Stackato:

-    stackato push hummingbird
+    stackato push etherpad
     # Add a MySQL service as well

-TODO: many resources return 404; need to fix it.